IEDB/TCRMatch/README.md

 - -t specifies the number of threads to use if operating on more than 1 core
 - -s optional parameter to specify the threshold (default is .97, in alignment with manuscript)
 - -d optional parameter to specify where the database is located, point this to a file of newline separated CDR3b sequences to test your own private set
+- -o optional parameter to specify where the output file should be written, default is output.csv

 To generate the output format which contains information regarding epitopes, receptor groups, antigens and source organisms, navigate to the "scripts" folder and run the process_output.py file.
 ```shell